fehmer/qmk_firmware/keyboards/planck/keymaps/fehmer/readme.md

 # My Planck Layout

-Simplified layout based on german qwertz layout.
+Simplified layout based on German qwertz layout.

+Features:

+- one-shot modifiers(except shift).
+Allows to press keys after each other instead of simultaneous.
+E.g. `ctrl` and then `s` to save a file
+- dual function keys using double tab
+    + double tab escape for caps-lock
+- dual function keys using hold
+    + hold tab for the FN layer
+    + hold enter for right shift
+- extra keys
+    + combined shift+alt key
+    + ctrl+1 key
-F-keys and and number-keys following the numpad-order with numbers on the right and f-keys on the left.
+- F-keys and and number-keys following the numpad-order with numbers on the right and f-keys on the left.

-Arrow keys from the default layout are mapped to the traditional AltGr, Gui, FN, Ctrl layout.
+- Arrow keys from the default layout are mapped to the traditional AltGr, Gui, FN, Ctrl layout.
+- german special chars (umlaute) moved to FN-layer

-Other special keys are moved to the FN layer to be simmilar to the layout of my other keyboards.
+- Other special keys are moved to the FN-layer to be similar to the layout of my other keyboards.

 ## build and flash

 ```
-sudo make planck:rev6:fehmer:dfu-util
+sudo make planck/rev6:fehmer:dfu-util
 ```

 ## Layers